inspursoft/board/docs/installation_guide.md

 3.Re-deploy Board refering to previous section "Managing Board's lifecycle".

-## Unistallation Steps

-### if using install.sh to install

-**Warning: DO NOT use uninstall.sh to uninstall**

-#### shutdwon Board

-You need to stop existing Board instance in Adminserver.

-#### remove Board image

-Use `docker-compose -f docker-compose-rest.yml down --rmi all` to remove images of Board.

-#### remove Database

-Use `docker-compose -f docker-compose-db.yml down --rmi all` to stop database and remove images of database.

-#### remove Adminserver

-Check wheather the `env` file exists in `/data/board/Deploy/config/adminserver/`.
-If it does not exist, run `cp /data/board/Deploy/templates/adminserver/env-release /data/board/Deploy/config/adminserver/env` to restore it.
-And then you can use `docker-compose -f ./docker-compose-adminserver.yml down --rmi all` to stop Adminserver and remove images of Adminserver.

-#### remove data [Optional]

-You can use `rm -rf /data/board` to remove all data of Board (includes Adminserver).
-Before you do it, you should back up your data.

-### if using install-arm.sh to install

-Use `./uninstall.sh` to uninstall.

 ## Troubleshooting

-0. When you encounter problems with `ERROR: Couldn't find env file: /data/board/Deploy/config/adminserver/env` when up or down Adminserver, you can use `cp /data/board/Deploy/templates/adminserver/env-release /data/board/Deploy/config/adminserver/env` to solve it, and then you can normally up and down Adminserver.

 1. When Board does not work properly, run the below commands to find out if all containers of Board are in **UP** status:

 ```